Erick-Jose-Arias/Erick-Jose-Arias.github.io/README.md

 # Data Analyst
 Organization of work flow and communication across the team are the primary foundations which you may find success in a project.
-However, across project proposals, executive summaries, and stakeholder meetings, it's all wrapped in the love for the craft and it's creations from unknown phenomena.
+However, across project proposals, executive summaries, and stakeholder meetings, it's all wrapped in the love for the craft and it's creations from unexplored phenomena.
 I believe you'll find exemplary work of such a belief below.

 ### Education
 - Applied Mathematics, Bachelors      | San Francisco State University (_May 2023_)
-- Advanced Data Analytics, Google Certificate (_September 2024_)
+- Advanced Data Analytics Certificate | Google Careers (_September 2024_)

 ### Work Experience
 Computer Systems Engineer, Lawrence Berkeley Labs (_Oct 2023 - Jun 2024_)